 We are now exploring pathways to achieve deep decarbonization to ‘Race to Zero’- an initiative of the UNFCCC in keeping with the ambition of the Paris Climate Agreement.
-Engaging and partnering with the businesses and city governments to provide solutions towards NetZero would not only deliver sustainable returns on invested capital but positively contribute to the achievement of UN Sustainable Development Goals 7, 12 and 13.
+Engaging and partnering with the businesses and city governments to provide solutions towards NetZero would not only deliver sustainable returns on invested capital but positively contribute to the achievement of UN Sustainable Development Goals 7 and 13.
 Most of our investors are excited about the social and environmental outcomes that our business delivers besides sustainable financial returns.

-Financial Instruments issued by Greenko continued to be rated A+ and Greenko continued to be the top destination for overseas funds in the sector with USD 2,294 million investment flows, more than double of its closest competitor in India.
+Financial Instruments issued by Greenko continued to be rated A+ and Greenko continued to be the top destination for overseas funds in the sector with 2,294 million USD investment flows, more than double of its closest competitor in India.
 Further, Greenko accesses diverse sources of capital to meet its growth targets.
 Besides harnessing Green Bond markets, Greenko has been successful in raising finance through domestic bonds.
 Infusion of equity capital of 980 million USD by Japanese financial services group ORIX reaffirms the trust that the global investors repose in the business model of Greenko.
 With the integration of wind generation assets of ORIX in India, the asset base has significantly expanded, taking the total capitalised equity to approximately 2.26 billion USD as on March 2021.
 Additionally, there is an equity commitment of 1 billion USD by GIC, ADIA and promotors.

-Most of these investments are deployed for the execution of Integrated Renewable Energy Storage projects that can morph in-firm variable renewable energy into reliable, schedulable, and flexible renewable energy projects to harness multiple value pools in the electricity system of India.
-Of course, we are sensitive to the need for change in the regulatory environment to harness some additional value pools.
-Our colleagues are continuously making much effort to contribute to public policy and align it in the interests of an effective electricity system, which in turn will deliver additional returns on our investments
+Most of the investments that we raise are deployed for the execution of Integrated Renewable Energy Storage projects that can morph in-firm variable renewable energy into reliable, schedulable, and flexible renewable energy and further to harness multiple value pools in the electricity system of India.
+Our colleagues engage with the public authorities through appropriate forums to shape the public policy and align it in the interests of an effective electricity system, which in turn will deliver additional returns on our investments.

 We fund our operations and capital requirements primarily through cash flows from operations and borrowings under credit facilities from banks and other financial institutions as well as from equity.
-We evaluate our funding requirements periodically in light of our net cash flow from operating activities, the progress of our various under-construction and under-active development projects, acquisition opportunities, and market conditions.
-We expect to incur significant capital expenditures for the year 20-21 as we develop and construct new projects and expand our operations.
-In alignment with regenerative thinking, we ensure money, men, machine, information, and the material do not stagnate.
-Accordingly, we ensure that the money flows for its assigned purposes and this is a salient part of our financial prudence.
+We evaluate our funding requirements periodically considering our net cash flow from operating activities, the progress of our various under- construction and under-active development projects, acquisition opportunities, and market conditions.
+To harness the opportunities, we have incurred significant capital expenditure most of it in New Energy Intelligent solutions.

 With our steadfast approach, we will continue to pursue our transformational journey to effect decarbonization, digitalization, and decentralization.
 We will be keen to listen to you and engage with you throughout this journey.